Game-of-Trons/got-protocol/gips/GIP-003-Shared-Intelligence.md

 # Principle

-> Intelligence should not be duplicated..
+> Intelligence should not be duplicated.
 >
 > It should be shared, while individuality remains unique.